 “[Pragmatism’s] only test of probable truth is what works best in the way of leading us, what fits every part of life best and combines with the collectivity of experience’s demands, nothing being omitted.”

-James was explicit about the implications:
+James was direct about the conclusion that could be drawn:

 “If theological ideas prove to have a value for concrete life, they will be true, for pragmatism, in the sense of being good for so much.”